-Lauren is a member of the Strategic Energy Analysis Center.
+Lauren is a member of the Strategic Energy Analysis Center's Resources and Sustainability Group.
 She currently splits her time between research of two markets: biofuels and vehicular transportation.

 Areas of Expertise